Make a real rocket to match your design! Paper rockets and bottle rockets are lots of fun. Which fin shape makes it most stable?

 Stand up and crouch low like a rocket on the pad.
 Count down out loud — at zero, JUMP as high as you can!
 That's liftoff.
 Make engine sounds the whole time!

-Real rockets use rotation to simulate gravity on long voyages.
+Future spacecraft may use rotation to simulate gravity on long voyages.
 A spinning ship acts like a centrifuge — the outer edge becomes the "floor."
 Same physics as a carnival ride, on a cosmic scale.

 Astronauts eat carefully designed meals.
 Yours just happen to taste incredible.